isaacki1003/AppBnB/README.md

 npm install
 ```

-- Run the following code to in the backend/ folder to create database.
+- Run the following code to in the backend folder to create database.

 ```sh
 npx dotenv sequelize db:migrate